Hendrix-CS/csci151/labs/javafx.md

 ### Step 2.2 - GUI View

 Create a FXML document.
 In your GUI, your project should include at a minimum a `BorderPane` with a `Button` and a `Label`, created through `SceneBuilder`.
+You might need some `HBox` or `VBox` pieces to organize your GUI.

 {% include note.html content="Be sure to add spacing and padding to have a visually uncluttered and pleasing GUI layout." %}